Lunarexxy/Sims4-to-TU-converter/README.md

 ![Instructions for how to use the SimRipper tool](https://i.imgur.com/yXaI3mX.png)

-## How to do everything else (Work in progress!)
+## How to do everything else

+[KikiTheGeeky](https://kikithegeeky.carrd.co/) has written [this guide](https://docs.google.com/document/d/1QuYlJVm9N7VwhvK0ybf0UNh53gOLKEjAIN32H_VFBzE) showing how to put your Sims 4 model into Tower Unite using this tool!
+(Thank you!!)

-I'm planning on writing a full guide to the process of rigging the Sims 4 models and importing them into Tower Unite.
-It'll cover what I've learned so far, and be written for people who have minimal Blender experience.
-That way you can do it yourself, if you want.
-I'll add more info here if I finally get around to that.
+I'm also planning on writing a more comprehensive guide to the process of rigging the Sims 4 models.
+It'll cover what I've learned so far, and how to fix common issues with the models.

-*(no promises i'll complete it because ADHD, but people keep being interested)*
+*(no promises i'll complete it because ADHD, but people keep being interested!)*

 ## Commissioning
 No idea how to use Blender to fix up your Sim for Tower Unite?
 Or would you prefer to have someone more experienced go over it with you?
 I've imported several Sims by now, so I've got a decent grasp of the process!